sblanck/smagexp/README.md

 * 2nd column is the condition of the sample
 * 3rd column is a description of the sample

 When extracting data from GEO database, SMAGEXP automatically generates a .cond files based on the metadata of the experiment.
-Unfotunately
+Unfortunately

 #### Data from affymetrix .CEL files
 SMAGEXP handles affymetrix .CEL files. .CEL files have to be normalized with QCnormalization tool.
 This tool normalizes data and allows the user to check quality.